 Today, Heather is a full-time faculty member of the American Language Program at a local university.
 She is able to meet and teach English as a Second Language to students from around the world everyday, sharing with them the skills she acquired at Cook as well as her heart for impacting the world, wherever you are.

-“The Great Commission means to me that no matter where I’m at, whether it’s here in the United States or it’s in some other country that I am sharing the gospel through my actions and through what I say.
+“[To me,] the Great Commission means that no matter where I’m at, whether it’s here in the United States or it’s in some other country, I am sharing the gospel through my actions and through what I say.
 Originally, I thought I would spend a good part of my life overseas.
 Right now, I’m here in the United States teaching [ESL] at a local university, but I’m working with international students and just in my actions and reactions to them I think is a way of sharing the Great Commission with my students.”